-The Dutch Nao Team is a continuation of the Dutch Aibo Team, which participated at three competitions and published on several occasions.
-In 2010 the team debuted at the German Open [1].
-In 2011 the team participated both at the Mediterranean Open 2011 and in the Iran Open 2011.
-At the RoboCup Istanbul 2011 the team became second in the first round and survived the elimination round in a penalty shoot-out against SPQR-Chili, resulting in a top 16 position.
+The Dutch Nao Team is a continuation of the Dutch Aibo Team, which participated at three competitions and published on several occasions5.
+The Dutch Nao Team participated both at the Mediterranean Open 2011 and in the Iran Open 2011.
+In Istanbul 2011 the team became second in the first round and survived the elimination round in a penalty shoot-out against SPQR-Chili, resulting in a top 16 position.

-Fig. 1.
-The Dutch Nao Team in Istanbul.

 At the Mediterranean Open Workshop on RoboCup Research a presentation about "RoboTag with a humanoid robot" was given.
-At the
+At the RoboCup Iran Open Symposium the paper 'An Experimental Comparison of Mapping Methods, the Gutmann dataset' was published [6].
+A summary of this study was presented at the Research Challenge in Istanbul.